 Fortunately, an Auger & Auger Charleston aviation accident attorney is always available to speak with you and advise you of the rights to which you are entitled.
-Making certain your medical needs are attended to first, we will investigate the scene and circumstances to determine who is accountable – and pursue a claim with maximum compensation for your damages; including pain and suffering.
+Making certain your medical needs are attended to first, we will investigate the scene and circumstances to determine who is accountable – and pursue a claim with maximum compensation for your damages, including pain and suffering.

 If you’ve ever felt uncertain about the capabilities of pilots flying a huge airliner, this pilot’s handbook should leave no doubt in your mind.
 Pilot instruction is one of the most detailed endeavors a civilian can take on.
-It’s not a question – they’ve undertaken exhaustive training for everything from flight instruments and aircraft construction, to aeronautical decision-making and weather theory.
+It’s not a question – they’ve undertaken exhaustive training for everything from flight instruments and aircraft construction to aeronautical decision-making and weather theory.

-It’s the human components which contribute to accident-prone behavior: extended hours of flying, shift changes, in-and-out hotel stays, FAA regulation changes and re-certifications, family relations, intoxication, and more.
+It’s the human components that contribute to accident-prone behavior: extended hours of flying, shift changes, in-and-out hotel stays, FAA regulation changes and re-certifications, family relations, intoxication, and more.
 These factors can add physical and emotional strain to a career where a finely tuned focus is mandatory for every flight.

 The Charleston International Airport served slightly less than 4 million passengers in 2017, the busiest year on record.
-For such a busy airport, the safety record is daunting – a commercial airline was the last fatal crash, occurring on 9/11/74.
+For such a busy airport, the safety record is impressive – a commercial airline was the last fatal crash, occurring on 9/11/74.
 The Eastern Airlines DC-9-31, a departure flight from Charleston International Airport, suffered 72 passenger and crew fatalities as it botched its landing in Charlotte, North Carolina.
-This catastrophe was caused by loss of altitude awareness during random pilot chatter in the cockpit.
+This catastrophe was caused by a loss of altitude awareness during random pilot chatter in the cockpit.

-With more than its fair share of bad weather and a rapid growth in the tourism and freight industries, Charleston is to be commended on its flight safety records.
+With more than its fair share of bad weather and rapid growth in the tourism and freight industries, Charleston is to be commended on its flight safety records.
 However, everything is subject to change – and it will continue to take government support and the personal ethics of airline industry employees to ensure public safeguards remain intact.

 Helicopters have yet another risk to consider now – that of drones coming into their low-flying territory.
 Maneuvering around tall buildings is one thing, but trying to steer clear of another ‘remotely manned’ aircraft is an entirely different feat.
 Federal Aviation Administration rules for unmanned drones include the stipulation that they are flown ‘within eyeshot of their remote pilots’ and kept out of airspace containing manned aircraft.
 Unfortunately, these regulations have not proven simple to enforce.